MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-multi-sim-operations.md

 A slot may contain a UICC card; each card contains one or more UICC applications such as a USIM, CSIM, ISIM, or possibly other telephony and non-telephony applications such as PKCS#15 or Global Platform applications for an NFC secure element.
 The addressing and use of these individual UICC applications is a topic for future specification and out of scope of this documentation.

 The Windows Desktop NDIS interface to the modem is characterized by the exchange of OIDs and NDIS notifications.
-In most cases these OIDs are directed to individual executors; however, a few commands and notifications are scoped to the modem as a whole.
+In most cases these OIDs are directed to individual executors; however, a few commands and notifications are scoped to the modem.

 For non-Windows Mobile operating systems, a multi-executor modem appears as one device with multiple physical WWAN miniport instances.
-Each physical miniport instance represents an executor that is capable of maintaining registration as an NDIS instance.
+Each physical miniport instance represents an executor that can maintain registration as an NDIS instance.
 Additional virtual instances may be created at runtime to manage context-specific packet data and device service sessions.
 Executor-specific commands and notifications are exchanged through the WWAN miniport NDIS physical instance representing that executor.
-Modem-specific commands (i.e., those that are not executor-specific) and their corresponding notifications may be sent to or come from any physical miniport instance.
+Modem-specific commands (in other words, those that are not executor-specific) and their corresponding notifications may be sent to or come from any physical miniport instance.

 The following two diagrams show the difference in executor-specific commands and notifications (the first diagram), where commands and notifications go through and come from the same executor, and modem-specific commands and notifications (the second diagram), where commands may go through any executor and come from any executor.